By-laws of the Longfellow Community Council

 The Board of Directors (the Board) shall have no more than 15 voting seats.

-1. Eight seats shall be reserved for two members from each of the four neighborhoods (Longfellow, Cooper, Howe, and Hiawatha).
+- Twelve seats shall be reserved for members from each of the four neighborhoods (Longfellow, Cooper, Howe, and Hiawatha).

 B. TERMS AND TIMES OF ELECTION

-4. New terms begin and old terms expire at the annual election meeting with the election of new Directors
+- New terms begin, and old terms expire at theannual election meeting with the election of new Directors.

 C. ELECTION OF THE BOARD

-1. At each meeting at which a seat for a neighborhood representative is to be elected, the neighborhood shall caucus to nominate a candidate for its seat.
+- At each meeting at which a seat for neighborhood representatives are to be elected, the neighborhood shall caucus to nominate candidates for the seats.
 Nominations may be made from the floor for seats for which there is no recommendation from a caucus.
 Members must be present to be nominated or indicate their willingness to be nominated in writing.

 D. VACANCIES ON THE BOARD

-3. At any Board meeting between the published notice of the vacancy and the next annual election meeting, the Board may, by two-thirds vote of the elected directors, fill vacant seats until the next annual election meeting by selecting a candidate from the group or neighborhood corresponding to that seat.
+- At any Board meeting between the published notice of the vacancy and the next annual election meeting, the Board may, by two-thirds vote of the elected directors, fill vacant seats until the next annual election meeting by selecting a candidate from the group or neighborhoodcorresponding to that seat.

 E. DUTIES OF DIRECTORS